adiastra/divoom-gaming-gate/README.md

 ![image](https://github.com/user-attachments/assets/bfbe22e6-f240-4a24-9748-b2f1f12ee8c9)

-This area is mostly self-explanatory and utilizes some of the built-in tools that are part of the Divoom API
+This area is mostly self-explanatory and utilizes some of the built-in tools that are part of the Divoom API.
+There is a stopwatch, a timer, a countdown timer, a scoreboard (red vs blue), a noise meter and an image splitter (for splitting any image into 5 images that can be sent to the screens).

 -------------